vault27/Foundation/ssl.md

 - Depending upon the Content-Type field's value, you know what is the purpose of a particular record.
 For eg: Content-Type=21 means that this is an Alert protocol and Content-Type=22 means that this is a Handshake protocol
 - Message field will contain the actual message related to a particular Record Protocol type
 - The Alert protocol further has a field called Description.
 This field contains the actual error information
+- The 21 shown in the wireshark capture is not a code but it is value in the Content-Type field of the TLS record.
+In plain words, the wireshark is telling us that this is a TLS Alert protocol
-- <mark> The 21 shown in the wireshark capture is not a code but it is value in the Content-Type field of the TLS record.
-In plain words, the wireshark is telling us that this is a TLS Alert protocol </mark>
+- The 21 shown in the wireshark capture is not a code but it is value in the Content-Type field of the TLS record.
+In plain words, the wireshark is telling us that this is a TLS Alert protocol

 Alert example